yxrose/bcfr/README.md

 # Usage

 Prepare the VCF file:
-1) Put the founders in front of all the other samples in VCF file (--indv parameter in vctools software)
+1) Put the founders in front of all the other samples in VCF file (--indv parameter in vcftools software)
 2) The genotype in VCF file should be imputed and phased（Beagle software）

 Convert the VCF file to bcfr format: